-pursuant to the General Assembly's power to regulate federal elections granted by Article I, Section 4, makes said Michigan Respondents into federal officers by agency or quasi- federal officials in the carrying out of their duties to regulate federal elections.
+225. Petitioners believe and therefore aver that delegations of authority by the General Assembly of powers to supervise federal elections to any Respondent Georgia's officials pursuant to the General Assembly's power to regulate federal elections granted by Article I, Section 4, makes said Georgia Respondents into federal officers by agency or quasi- federal officials in conducting of their duties to regulate federal elections.

-224. Petitioners believe and therefore aver that ordinary principles of federalism and dual sovereignty where a Federal District Court Judge would be reluctant to issue an order to a State official pertaining to how that state official may perform his/her official functions are inapplicable because the Respondent Michigan official is acting in his/her hybrid role as a quasi-federal officer as required by Article I, Section 4.
+226. Petitioners believe and therefore aver that ordinary principles of federalism and dual sovereignty where a Federal District Court Judge would be reluctant to issue an order to a state of Georgia official pertaining to how that official may perform his/her official functions are inapplicable because the Respondent Georgia official is acting in his/her hybrid role as a quasi-federal officer as required by Article I, Section 4.

-225. Petitioners believe and therefore aver, then, that this Honorable Court has authority to issue the requested writ of mandamus to compel, not just the Respondent Federal officers to ensure that federal election law is carried out in Michigan's 2024 and subsequent general elections, this Court also has the authority to compel Respondent Michigan officials because said officials are charged by the U.S. Constitution in the carrying out of federal law where Congress has asserted its power to "alter" existing Michigan federal election procedures as it did in enacting NVRA and HAVA.
+227. Petitioners believe and therefore aver, then, that this Honorable Court has authority to issue the requested writ of mandamus to compel, not just the Respondent Federal officers to ensure that federal election law is carried out in Georgia's 2024 and subsequent general elections, this Court also has the authority to compel Respondent state officials because said officials are charged by the U.S. Constitution in the carrying out of federal law where Congress has asserted its power to "alter" existing Georgia federal election procedures as it did in enacting NVRA and HAVA.

-226. Petitioners believe and therefore aver that any delegation from the Michigan General Assembly to the Executive Branch of Michigan government (e.g., to the Governor who in turn delegates power to the Secretary of State, or any delegation of the General Assembly's power to regulate federal elections to the Attorney General) still falls under this Court's authority which is derived through Article I, Section 4's grant to the various state legislatures of the power to supervise federal elections.
+228. Petitioners believe and therefore aver that any delegation from the Georgia General Assembly to the Executive Branch of Georgia government (e.g., to the Governor who in turn delegates power to the Secretary of State, or any delegation of the General Assembly's power to regulate federal elections to the Attorney General) still falls under this Court's authority which is derived through Article I, Section 4's grant to the various state legislatures of the power to supervise federal elections.

-227. Petitioners believe and therefore aver that simply because the General Assembly may have chosen to delegate some of its authority to supervise federal elections to

-Respondent members of Michigan's Executive Branch of government, such delegation does not insulate such officials from the power of this Court, since this Court's power comes from its authority over the delegating entity, in this case the Michigan General Assembly.
+229. Petitioners believe and therefore aver that simply because the General Assembly may have chosen to delegate some of its authority to supervise federal elections to Respondent members of the state of Georgia's Executive Branch of government, such delegation does not insulate such officials from the power of this Court, since this Court's power comes from its authority over the delegating entity, in this case the Georgia General Assembly.